tomao360/Project-PromoIt-Tamara/README.md

 ### **Introduction**

-PromoIt is a powerful platform for promoting social campaigns of non-profit organizations and related initiatives.
+PromoIt is a platform for promoting social campaigns of non-profit organizations and related initiatives.
 The goal of the system is to increase visibility and support for these causes by connecting businesses, non-profits, and social activists on a single platform.

 ### **Key Features**